 If you should, prior to retiring, become unable to work because you are disabled, you may be entitled to your benefits as of the first day of the month following your disability.
-The benefits shall consist of your entire Account and will be payable in one of the normal or optional forms described above.
+The benefits shall consist of your entire account, and will be payable in one of the normal or optional forms described above.

-For purposes of the Plan, a participant is disabled as such term is used in this section if the Trustees, in their sole and absolute judgment, finds that the Participant, by reason of any medically determined physical or mental impairment which is expected to last for at least one year, is unable to perform a substantial portion of the regular job duties of a carpenter, millwright or floor coverer.
+For purposes of the plan, a Participant is disabled as such term is used in this section if the Board of Trustees, in its sole and absolute judgment, finds that the Participant, by reason of any medically determined physical or mental impairment which is expected to last for at least one year, is unable to perform a substantial portion of the regular job duties of a carpenter, millwright or floor coverer.
 An award of social security disability is satisfactory proof of entitlement to a disability benefit.

-A participant applying for a disability benefit may be required to submit to an examination by a physician or physicians selected by the Trustees.
-In rendering their determination as to the qualification of the participant for a disability benefit, the Trustees may rely upon information gathered by other related pension plans.
+A Participant applying for a disability benefit may be required to submit to an examination by a physician or physicians selected by the Trustees.
+In rendering their determination as to the qualification of the Participant for a disability benefit, the Trustees may rely upon information gathered by other related pension plans.